Switching from the conventional leg press to more dynamic exercises can offer similar muscle gains with added benefits.

 However, this leaves out your stabilizer muscles, which can increase the chance of injury in the future .

-Even though the full range of motion is easily achievable with leg press, it doesn't mean it is good, and there is little to no functional crossover into a "real-life" movement .
+Even though the full range of motion is easily achievable with leg press, it doesn't mean it is good, and there is little to no functional crossover into a "real-life" movement, according to the SAGE Open Medicine .

 "Squats are better than leg press if you had to choose one exercise over the other.
 This is because the squat recruits almost every muscle in the lower body, improves balance, has a greater metabolic response, and can increase other sport skills compared with the leg press."